 Taking Courses Over the Summer

-In order to be granted permission to take a course at another college over the summer, you must adhere to the following policies:
+In order to be granted permission to take a course or courses at another college over the summer, you must adhere to the following policies:

 - You must have a minimum 2.0 cumulative GPA.